 Nevada looks to extend streak vs Air Force

-BOTTOM LINE: Nevada looks for its 10th straight win in the head-to-head series over Air Force.
-In its last nine wins against the Falcons, Nevada has won by an average of 17 points.
+BOTTOM LINE: Nevada looks for its 11th straight win in the head-to-head series over Air Force.
+In its last 10 wins against the Falcons, Nevada has won by an average of 17 points.
 Air Force's last win in the series came on Feb.
 25, 2015, a 75-70 victory.

-SENIOR STUDS: Air Force's Chris Joyce, Keaton Van Soelen and A.J.
-Walker have combined to account for 62 percent of all Falcons scoring this season.
+BIG MEN ON CAMPUS: The dynamic Grant Sherfield is averaging 16.4 points, 4.3 rebounds and 5.6 assists to lead the way for the Wolf Pack.
+Complementing Sherfield is Desmond Cambridge Jr., who is producing 15.1 points and four rebounds per game.
+The Falcons have been led by Chris Joyce, who is averaging 13.8 points.

-FACILITATING THE OFFENSE: Grant Sherfield has had his hand in 47 percent of all Nevada field goals over the last three games.
-The sophomore guard has 21 field goals and 20 assists in those games.
+OFFENSIVE THREAT: Sherfield has either made or assisted on 50 percent of all Nevada field goals over the last three games.
+The sophomore guard has accounted for 18 field goals and 21 assists in those games.

-WINNING WHEN: Nevada is a perfect 5-0 when it holds an opponent to 72 points or fewer.
-The Wolf Pack are 0-2 when opponents score more than 72 points.

-ASSIST RATIOS: The Falcons have recently converted buckets via assists more often than the Wolf Pack.
-Nevada has 47 assists on 87 field goals (54 percent) across its past three games while Air Force has assists on 30 of 54 field goals (55.6 percent) during its past three games.
+ASSIST DISTRIBUTION: The Falcons have recently gotten buckets via assists more often than the Wolf Pack.
+Nevada has 41 assists on 78 field goals (52.6 percent) across its previous three outings while Air Force has assists on 35 of 57 field goals (61.4 percent) during its past three games.

-LAST FIVE: Air Force has scored 52.3 points and allowed 62.7 points over its last three games.
-Nevada has averaged 80.7 points while giving up 74.3 over its last three.
+RECENT GAMES: Air Force has scored 56 points and allowed 64.6 points over its last five games.
+Nevada has averaged 75.2 points while allowing 73 over its last five.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25